Women’s Rights and Empowerment

 In 2019, a Circular passed by the UAE Central Bank ensures all banks and financial institutions provide financial services to all customers equally and without discrimination against women.

-In 2021, the Securities and Commodities Authority requested all listed companies appoint at least one woman to their board.
+In 2021, the Securities and Commodities Authority requested all listed companies to appoint at least one woman to their board.

 In 2022, the UAE government extended the maternity leave for government employees from 2 to 3 months of fully-paid leave through Federal Decree Law No. 49 of 2022 on Human Resources Law in the Federal Government.
 Employees in the private sector are entitled to a maternity leave of 45 days of fully-paid leave and 15 days of half-paid leave according to Federal Decree - Law No. 33 of 2021, which governs employment relations in the private sector.
 Additionally, in 2020, Federal Decree Law No, 6 has entitled employees of the private sector to a parental leave of 5 working days, making the UAE the first Arab country to do so.